jeffThompson/CreativeProgramming2/Resources/UsingAnExternalEditor.md

 I would suggest adding the following:

 * `--no-notify` removes the little popup in the upper-lefthand corner
-* `--browser` lets you choose which browser to open
+* `--browser` lets you choose which browser to open, which is nice if you want to test with a browser other than your default

 **What is the `-g` for when installing `browser-sync`?**